estefafdez/estefafdez/README.md

 ## 📚 About Me:

-- 🔭 I’m currently working at YouCanBook.Me as a QA Automation Engineer.
+- 🔭 I’m currently working as a QA Automation Engineer.
 - 🌱 I’m currently learning TypeScript among other things.
 - 👯 I’m looking to collaborate on Open Source tools such as Selenium, Appium or Cypress.
 - 🤔 I’m looking for help with any problems with Automation Testing.